 - Once the vegetables are soft take a potato masher and mash the vegetables until they are relatively smooth.
 Add salt and pepper to taste and allow the mixture to cool.

 - Pour the passata into an ovenproof dish that will comfortably house the cannelloni tubes (I used a 32cm x 24cm dish - if you're not sure about the dish size put the dried cannelloni tubes into the empty dish to check).
 Drizzle over the red wine vinegar and a pinch of salt.

 - Mix the creme fraiche in a bowl with half of the parmesan, a little salt and pepper and two tablespoons of the reserved water from the vegetables.

 - Once the vegetable mixture has cooled, transfer it to a piping bag (or a strong sandwich bag with the corner cut off) and squeeze the filling into the cannelloni tubes.
 Stuff each tube well and place on top of the passata in a single layer until you have used up all of the cannelloni tubes.

 - Sprinkle the basil leaves over the cannelloni then pour over the white sauce.
-Season with some black pepper and the remaining parmesan then tear and distribute the mozzarella over the sauce.
+Season with black pepper and the remaining parmesan then tear and scatter the mozzarella over the sauce.

 - Drizzle with extra virgin olive oil then bake in the oven for 30-40 minutes until the topping has turned golden brown.